 - the lease term is for the major part of the useful life of the asset, even if title is not transferred;

-- at the inception of the lease, the present value of the minimum lease payments is equal to the fair value of the asset being leased;
+- at the inception of the lease, the present value of the minimum lease payments is equal to at least the fair value of the asset being leased;

 - the assets being leased are of such a specialised nature that only the lessee is able to use them without making major modifications.